StevenBlack/vocab/million-dollar-words.md

 ### uvula
 The little glob of flesh that hangs down at the back of the mouth.
 You often see one wobbling when cartoon characters yell, and children always mistake it for a tonsil.
-It's pronounced YOOV-YUH-LUH .

 ### uxorious
 Completely enamored with one's wife, in fact overly so.
 A man who is completely submissive to his spouse is uxorious.
-It's pronounced UK-SOR-EE-US.

 ### vacuous
 Empty-headed; without ideas or purpose.
 It's often used to describe someone who is attractive but dumb.
 Chippendale's male strippers are a paradigm (see paradigm) for vacuity.
-Pronounced VAfC-vou-us.

 ### vagary